Back to Maintenance & Care

 What You Shouldn’t Do

 Damage prevention begins with a proper cleaning regime.
 It is good to use a professional floor cleaner once a month, vacuum every week and give the floor a sweep daily.
 This simple routine can keep the surface both healthy and attractive looking.
-Combine it with recoating every three to five years and a sanding once in a decade and a solid hardwood floor can last a century or more.
+Combine it with wood floor recoating every 3 to 5 years and sanding once in a decade and a solid hardwood floor can last a century or more.

-Use cleaning products which are not specifically designed for wooden floors.
+Use cleaning products that are not specifically designed for wooden floors.
 Just because it works on tile or vinyl doesn’t mean it’s good for timber.

 Use steam or wet mops because they may ruin the finish or even the wood itself.
 Water is not good for maintenance, in general, since timber is susceptible to it.